gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 Prior to this, a host machine has to be instantiated with a secure Docker daemon on which the GigaDB application will be deployed.
 This machine can be used for a specific environment, most likely staging or production.
-Two tools are used to deploy a Docker server on the AWS cloud:
+Two tools are used to set a Docker server on the AWS cloud:
 Terraform and Ansible.

 ### Terraform